berlysia/tailwindcss-logical-prefix-support-repro/README.md

 ### 3. **Spacing Token Structure with Prefixes**

 - **v3**: Flexible spacing configuration support, works with any spacing setup
-- **v4**: Plugin requires individual spacing tokens when prefixes are used
+- **v4**: Plugin requires specific spacing tokens when prefixes are used
-- **Plugin issue**: Cannot generate classes with prefix + generic spacing combination
+- **Plugin issue**: Cannot generate classes with prefix + base spacing combination

 ## Impact

 - **Breaking change** for users migrating from v3 to v4 with prefixes
-- **Complete loss of functionality** when using prefixes with generic spacing tokens (classes not generated)
+- **Complete loss of functionality** when using prefixes with base spacing tokens (classes not generated)
-- **CSS runtime errors** when using prefixes with individual spacing tokens (incorrect variable references)
+- **CSS runtime errors** when using prefixes with specific spacing tokens (incorrect variable references)
 - **Inconsistent behavior** between Tailwind's built-in logical classes (`ms-*`, `me-*`) and plugin-provided classes (`mis-*`, `mie-*`, `pie-*`, `pis-*`)

 ## Environment